KristofferC/OhMyREPL.jl/docs/src/features/syntax_highlighting.md

 ![](default_colorscheme.png)

 There are a number of setter function that updates the colorscheme.
-They are called like `setter!(cs::ColorScheme, token::ANSIToken)`.
+They are called like `setter!(cs::ColorScheme, crayon::Crayon)`.
 The different setters are:

 * `symbol!` - A symbol, ex `:symbol`
 * `comment!` - A comment, ex `# comment`, `#= block comment =#`